Le Grand Henderson

 Le Grand Henderson (1901–1964), most often writing under the nom de plume "Le Grand", was a writer and illustrator of books for all ages.

 Le Grand was born in 1901 in Torrington, Connecticut.
 He attended the Yale School of Fine Arts for four years.
 After graduation, he headed for New York City.
 He found work designing heating and ventilating equipment, switchboards for submarines, and window and interior displays for Macy's and Bloomingdale's.

 He soon tired of living in the city.
 He then went to St. Paul, Minnesota, where he began a yearlong journey on a houseboat down the Mississippi River to the Gulf of Mexico.
 The Augustus series of books takes place along the Mississippi, based on this trip down the river.

 Le Grand is best known for his folklore series (9 books, including Cap'n Dow and the Hole in the Doughnut and Cats for Kansas) for children 4 - 8.
 The story of "Cap'n Dow and the Hole in the Doughnut" is said to have been written while he personally served as one of the crew of a down-East schooner off the coast of Maine, where men are sailors and doughnuts are doughnuts.
 He is also known for his Augustus series (12 books) depicting the country-wide adventures of a "Huck Finn"-type lad, for children 8 - 12.
-Overall, he wrote over 30 books between 1937 and 1940.
+Overall, he wrote over 30 books between 1937 and his death in 1964.